nathany/vagrant-gopher/CONTRIBUTING.md

 # Contributing

+If you have a big idea, create an issue before you do the work.
+Otherwise:

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)